-10 Life Insurance Terms That You Need to Know
+10 Senior Life Insurance Terms That You Need to Know

-This is the amount that an insurer will pay out to the beneficiaries of your life insurance plan.
-Usually an amount to be payed out at regular intervals for life.
+This is the amount that an insurer will pay out to the beneficiaries of your senior life insurance plan.
+Usually, an amount to be paid out at regular intervals for life.
 So, for example, a life insurance plan might pay an annuity of $40,000 every year to your spouse.

 Cash Surrender Value